Saul Gone: Plot

 In flashbacks, Jimmy McGill / Saul Goodman asks Mike Ehrmantraut (Note: Set after the opening of "Bad Choice Road".) and Walter White (Note: During the events of the Breaking Bad episode "Granite State".) what they would do if they could travel back in time.
 Mike says he would stop himself from taking his first bribe, while Walt says he would have stayed at Gray Matter Technologies.
 Jimmy tells Mike he would have invested in Berkshire Hathaway and tells Walt he regrets injuring his knee during a scam.
-Mike and Walt each chastise Jimmy for his shallow answer and lack of humanity.
+Mike and Walt each chastise Jimmy for his shallow answer.
 In another flashback, (Note: Before the events of Better Call Saul.)
 Chuck McGill tries to bond with Jimmy over his budding law practice, but Jimmy brushes him off.
-Jimmy expresses frustration about his career and Chuck says there is nothing wrong with considering a different path.
-Jimmy refuses, and says Chuck never did that.
+Chuck says there is nothing wrong with considering a different path.
+Jimmy refuses and says Chuck never did.
 As Jimmy leaves, Chuck picks up a copy of The Time Machine by H. G. Wells, remarking "We always end up having the same conversation, don't we?"

-In 2010, Jimmy blows his cover, when Marion discovers Gene is really Jimmy aka Saul Goodman by watching his old commercials on her laptop and summons the authorities to report Saul by using her Life Alert Emergency Response pendant.
-Jimmy is apprehended by Omaha police, is extradited back to Albuquerque, New Mexico, and hires Bill Oakley to defend him.
-With Jimmy facing a life sentence plus 190 years for helping Walt build his methamphetamine empire, Bill negotiates a plea bargain with a 30-year sentence.
-Marie Schrader objects and accuses Jimmy of complicity in the murders of Hank Schrader and Steven Gomez.
+In 2010, Saul attempts to flee, (Note: Set after Marion reports Saul in "Waterworks".) but is apprehended by Omaha police.
+He is extradited to Albuquerque, New Mexico, and hires Bill Oakley to defend him.
+With Saul facing a life sentence plus 190 years for helping Walt build his methamphetamine empire, Bill negotiates a plea bargain with a 30-year sentence.
+Marie Schrader objects and accuses Saul of complicity in the murders of Hank Schrader and Steven Gomez.
 (Note: As depicted in the Breaking Bad episode "Ozymandias".)
-Jimmy convinces the lead assistant U.S. attorney that he could deadlock a jury by portraying himself as Walt's victim, resulting in a plea bargain that reduces his prison time to seven and a half years.
-Jimmy attempts to further reduce his sentence by offering information about Howard Hamlin's death, (Note: As depicted in "Plan and Execution".) unaware that Kim Wexler had already done so.
+Saul convinces the lead assistant U.S. attorney that he could deadlock a jury by portraying himself as Walt's victim, resulting in a deal that reduces his prison time to seven and a half years.
+Saul attempts a further reduction by offering information about Howard Hamlin's death, (Note: As depicted in "Plan and Execution".) unaware that Kim Wexler has already done so.
 (Note: As depicted in "Waterworks".)
-Jimmy learns that Howard's widow Cheryl may file a civil lawsuit against Kim.
-In a U.S. Marshal's presence, he tells Bill he will testify against Kim.
+Saul learns that Howard's widow Cheryl may file a civil lawsuit against Kim.
+In a U.S. Marshal's presence, he tells Bill that he has information to share regarding his and Kim's involvement in Howard's death.